Orlando weather forecast: Cold front to bring chilly temperatures to Central Florida next week - NewsBreak

 Dead snails, potentially in the millions, line Lake Monroe following Hurricane Ian

-The edge of Lake Monroe in Sanford has a new look these days.
+SANFORD - The edge of Lake Monroe in Sanford has a new look these days.
 It’s covered in hundreds of thousands – if not millions – of dead snails.
 If you live near there and haven’t seen them, you’ve probably smelled them.
+FOX 35 News...

 Small plane lands on roof of Florida home